spcl/serverless-benchmarks/benchmarks/600.microservice/610.teastore/611.authentication/functions/check_login/README.md

 #### Input

 In the `test` folder, there is an `inputGenerator` for the function.
 You can change the values as needed.
-For the token, three states exist:
+For the token, three states exist (You can switch between them with uncomment related part of code):

 - `null`
 - `invalid`